-- Increase the number of accounting personnel; - Begin discussions with third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities; and - Begin reviewing and enhancing business policies, procedures and related internal controls to standardize business processes.
+- Increase the number of accounting personnel; - Engage third party experts to assist management in completing a comprehensive risk assessment to identify, design and implement control activities; and - Review and enhance business policies, procedures and related internal controls to standardize business processes.

-We expect to complete the remediation by the end of 2022.
+We expect to complete the remediation by the end of 2023.
 We expect to incur additional costs to remediate this weakness, primarily personnel costs.